Model Ana Cheri Unzips Bra, Flaunts Eye-Popping Cleavage In Instagram Video

 While one calls Cheri a “tease,” another describes her as a “dream woman.”

 There is, admittedly, an art to nailing provocative social media videos.
-In 2019, success largely stems from models steering clear of generic settings.
-Ana’s April 14 video does just that.
+In today’s day and age, success largely stems from models steering clear of generic settings.
+Ana’s recent video does just that.
 No glam squad appears to have been used.
 In fact, Cheri’s loose-flowing curls and makeup-free face seem void of extensive hair and makeup crews.
 With the sun on her face and a pair of shades to protect her eyes, Cheri appears very much in her natural element.

-An attractive body goes a long way, though.
-With rock-hard abs, feminine curves, and no fear of flaunting them, this model has a knack for keeping all eyes on her.
-She’s also being eyed up for endorsement potential – the above bikini post comes as promotion for CBD brand, Ignite.
+An attractive body goes a long way though.
+With rock-hard abs, feminine curves, and no fear of flaunting them, this model has a knack for keeping the attention focused on her.
+She’s also being eyed up for endorsement potential – the above bikini post comes as a promotion for CBD brand Ignite.
 It likewise comes with a call to action.
 Fans aren’t just shown a fit body rocking a string bikini.
 They’re invited to comment.

 As with many Instagram models though, the higher the ratio of skin to clothing, the more popular the post will be.
 March 4 saw Ana take the ultimate plunge.
-She’s fully nude, her curves are fully accentuated, and over half a million of her fans hit “like.”
+She’s fully nude, her curves are fully accentuated, and over half a million of her fans hit awarded her with a like.

 As of April 14 though, all eyes are on Ana and that zip.